 For demonstrating on a large scale how drylands can be greened at minimal cost, improving the livelihoods of millions of people.

 Tony Rinaudo is an Australian agronomist, who is widely known as the “forest maker.”
-Having lived and worked in African countries for several decades, he has discovered and put in practice a solution to the extreme deforestation and desertification of the Sahel region.
+Having lived and worked in African countries for several decades, he has discovered and put into practice a solution to the extreme deforestation and desertification of the Sahel region.
 With a simple set of management practices, farmers can regenerate and protect existing local vegetation, which has helped to improve the livelihoods of millions.

 Rinaudo has pioneered a technique that involves growing up trees from existing root systems, which are often still intact and which Rinaudo refers to as an “underground forest.”
 By choosing the right plants and pruning and protecting them in a certain way, farmers can help them grow into trees.
 Changing attitudes has been key to Rinaudo’s successful work.
 He realised that if people had reduced the forest to a barren landscape, it would require people to restore it.

 Rinaudo’s farmer-managed natural regeneration method has restored 50,000 km2 of land with over 200 million trees in Niger alone.
-It has the potential to restore currently degraded drylands with an area the size of India.
+It has the potential to restore currently degraded drylands in an area the size of India.
 What Rinaudo has created is much more than an agricultural technique, he has inspired a farmer-led movement that is regreening land in the Sahel region and beyond.